splunk/public-o11y-docs/sp-oncall/configuration/rules-engine-transformations.rst

 Below is an example of a rule that will only capture alerts that come in between 8 am and 12 pm UTC no matter the year, week, day of the week, or minutes of the hour.
-In the below case, we’re only wanting to capture alerts between 8 am and 12 pm UTC, for that reason, we’ve broken down the rule as follows:
+In the below case, we're only wanting to capture alerts between 8 am and 12 pm UTC, for that reason, we've broken down the rule as follows:

    **When** Alert_received_time_utc **matches** .*T(0[8-9]|1[0-1]):.\*